- TTP is a rare blood disorder. It causes tiny blood clots to form throughout your body.

 Your doctor will also test your blood.
-An examination of your red blood cells under a microscope will reveal whether they have been damaged by TTP.
-Your doctor will also check your blood for low platelet levels (the increased clotting causes increase use of platelets) or high levels of bilirubin (a substance that results from the breakdown of red blood cells).
+An examination of your red blood cells under a microscope will reveal whether they have damage from TTP.
+Your doctor will also check your blood for low platelet levels because the increased clotting causes increased use of platelets.
+They’ll also check for high levels of bilirubin, which is a substance that results from the breakdown of red blood cells.

-- antibodies—proteins that interfere with the enzyme ADAMTS13
+- antibodies, which are proteins that interfere with the enzyme ADAMTS13

-- lack of ADAMTS13 enzyme activity—lack of this enzyme causes TTP
+- a lack of ADAMTS13 enzyme activity, which causes TTP

-- lactate dehydrogenase (LDH)—LDH is released from tissues that are injured by blot clots from TTP
+- lactate dehydrogenase, which is released from tissue injured by blot clots that are caused by TTP

-TPP is typically treated by attempting to return your blood clotting to normal.
+Doctors typically treat TPP by attempting to return your blood clotting ability to normal.

-An alternative treatment that is commonly used is for acquired TTP is plasma exchange.
-This means that your plasma is replaced with the plasma of a healthy donor.
-During this procedure, the blood is taken out of your body through a tube in the same way as when you donate blood.
-The plasma is then separated out of that blood using a special machine called a cell separator.
-The plasma from your blood is disposed of and donated plasma is added to the your remaining blood.
-This solution is then given back to you through another IV (intravenously).
-The donated plasma contains water, proteins and essential clotting factors.
+An alternative treatment that’s common for acquired TTP is plasma exchange.
+This means that plasma from a healthy donor replaces your plasma.
+During this procedure, a healthcare provider will draw your blood, just like when you donate blood.
+In a lab, a technician will separate the plasma from your blood using a special machine called a cell separator.
+They’ll replace your plasma with donated plasma.
+You’ll then receive this new solution through another IV.
+The donated plasma contains water, proteins, and essential clotting factors.
 This procedure takes about two hours.

-Regardless of whether you have inherited or acquired TTP, you will generally need to have your procedure done every day until your condition improves.
+Regardless of whether you have inherited or acquired TTP, you’ll likely need to have treatment every day until your condition improves.

-If this treatment is not successful, your doctor may begin to treat you with medications to stop your body from destroying the ADAMTS13 enzyme.
+If the plasma treatment isn’t successful, your doctor may begin to treat you with medications to stop your body from destroying the ADAMTS13 enzyme.

-In other cases, you might need to have your spleen surgically removed.
+In other cases, your spleen might need to be surgically removed.

-With prompt and proper treatment, you will typically recover well from this condition.
+If you get prompt and proper treatment for TTP, it’s likely you’ll recover well from this condition.